jjn123456/First-experience-of-machine-learning/README.md

 # First-experience-of-machine-learning
-This document record my experience of machine learning, I hope I can stick on.\n personal learning journey
+This document record my experience of machine learning, I hope I can stick on.
+##
+personal learning journey